-Thinking about an Office 365 migration?
-If you haven’t migrated your messaging and collaboration infrastructure to Office 365 you are missing out on one of Microsoft’s premier service offerings.
+Thinking about a Microsoft Office 365 migration?
+If you haven’t migrated your messaging and collaboration infrastructure to Microsoft Office 365 you are missing out on one of Microsoft’s premier service offerings.
 Oakwood can facilitate and manage the entire upgrade and deployment process for you.
 So, why is this so important for my business you ask?

 1. Reduce Risks

-By moving your email infrastructure to O365 you reduce your risks of power outages taking down a mission-critical application such as email.
+By moving your email infrastructure to Office 365 you reduce your risks of power outages taking down a mission-critical application such as email.
 Microsoft’s infrastructure is highly available and Database Availability Groups are implemented worldwide.
-By migrating to O365, the burden of keeping your services up and running is shifted to Microsoft, who has the infrastructure, the staff, and a financial obligation to keep your services available at all times.
+By migrating to Office 365, the burden of keeping your services up and running is shifted to Microsoft, who has the infrastructure, the staff, and a financial obligation to keep your services available at all times.

 2. Microsoft Hosting